AI Provider Setup¶

 Once saved, AI features are available throughout Load Tester:

-• The AI panel for interactive questions and debugging
+- The AI panel for interactive questions and debugging

-• The MCP server for connecting external AI tools
+- The MCP server for connecting external AI tools

-• AI-powered report generation for load test analysis
+- AI-powered report generation for load test analysis

-"Invalid API key" after pasting
+"Invalid API key" after pasting¶

 Copy-paste sometimes grabs invisible whitespace characters.
 Clear the field completely, then paste again.
 If the problem persists, try typing the first few characters manually to confirm the field is accepting input.

-Refresh Models returns an empty list
+Refresh Models returns an empty list¶

 This usually means the API key is invalid or the provider endpoint is unreachable.
 Test the connection first to see the specific error.

-Bedrock credentials not working
+Bedrock credentials not working¶

 Bedrock uses the same AWS credentials as cloud load generation.
 Verify those credentials work by checking Accounts -> AWS Load Generation and confirming you can see your AWS instances.
 Also confirm that your AWS account has Bedrock model access enabled.
 This is a separate setting in the AWS console, not something that happens automatically.

-Changed providers but old model is still selected
+Changed providers but old model is still selected¶

 After switching providers, click Refresh Models to load the new provider's model list.
 The previous model selection doesn't carry over.
+(Azure is the exception: it has no model dropdown, because the deployment name is the model.)

 API Key Costs